-This map was compiled in several steps: 1) Paper copies of the published surficial geologic maps for nine quadrangles were scanned and georeferenced by MASSGIS.
-2) The Office of the Massachusetts State Geologist vectorized the georeferenced images in order to digitally retain the original line work of the published maps (Mabee and others, 2004).
-3) Digital geologic map units were compiled and grouped into nine basic units in four broader categories: Postglacial deposits including artificial fill, swamp deposits, and floodplain alluvium; glacial stratified deposits including coarse-grained and fine-grained deposits; glacial till including thin till and thick till (drumlins); and bedrock areas including outcrops and areas of shallow bedrock).
-The distribution of glacial stratified deposits beneath adjacent overlying postglacial deposits and water bodies was inferred by the compilers.
-4) The same basic units for three unpublished quadrangles were compiled and digitized from scanned field maps by U.S. Geological Survey personnel.
-5) The 12 individual quadrangles were joined and edge-matched in order to form a seamless geologic map.
+The surficial geologic map layer was compiled in several steps:

+- 1) Paper copies of the published surficial geologic maps for two quadrangles were scanned and georeferenced by MassGIS. - 2) The Office of the Massachusetts State Geologist vectorized the georeferenced images in order to digitally retain the original line work of the published maps (Mabee and others, 2004). - 3) Digital geologic map units were compiled and grouped into nine basic units in four broader categories: Postglacial deposits including artificial fill, swamp deposits, and floodplain alluvium; glacial stratified deposits including coarse-grained and glaciolacustrine fine-grained deposits; glacial till including thin till and thick till (drumlins); and bedrock areas including outcrops and areas of shallow bedrock.
+The

+- distribution of glacial stratified deposits beneath adjacent overlying postglacial deposits and water bodies was inferred by the compilers. - 4) The same basic units for seven unpublished quadrangles were compiled and digitized from scanned field maps by U.S. Geological Survey personnel. - 5) The nine individual quadrangles maps were joined and edge-matched in order to form a seamless digital geologic map layer.
 Discrepancies along quadrangle boundaries were resolved, and thick till areas were added by the compilers in quadrangles where this unit was not previously mapped.